After the Country’s Deadliest Mudslide, This Town Came Out Stronger Than Ever

 Before waiting for the government to send aid, Darrington sprung into action.
 “Our people jumped to it the day of the slide,” says Rasmussen.
 “We’re self-reliant and just went out and helped people.”

 Loggers—the main industry in Darrington—and other community members started an operation to rescue survivors.
-The slide killed 43 people, but the town’s quick actions helped save nine lives, including a six-month-old baby, according to past resident Loretta Bedford, who nominated the town as the Nicest Place in America.
+The slide killed 43 people, but the town’s quick actions helped save nine lives, including a six-month-old baby, according to past resident Loretta Bedford, who nominated the town as the Nicest Place in America in 2017.
 Locals worked long hours in the mud, in temperatures cold enough to almost kill some of the rescue dogs on the team.

 Emergency task forces from the county and federal government who came the next week asked the community members to let their forces do the work to keep the locals safe, but Darrington refused to back down with so much work to be done.
 “They didn’t understand the slide.
 They didn’t realize how much material was down, because they hadn’t seen it before,” says Rasmussen.
 “No way we were going to leave people.”